ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 ### Profile it! {#profiling}

 Intuitions about program performance are often wrong.
 The only way to find out for sure is to measure.
 You are going to need to profile your code.
-It will help you find hotspots.
+It will help you find hot spots.
 You can use standard profiling tools like Instruments and VTune on your Pony application.
 At the moment, we don't have a handy guide to help you interpret the results you are getting, but we have one in the works.
 In the meantime, if you need help, the [community is waiting to help](https://www.ponylang.io/learn/#getting-help).